CZ-NIC/yangson/docs/datamodel.rst

       >>> from yangson import DataModel

-   .. automethod:: from_file
+   .. classmethod:: from_file(name, mod_path = ["."] )

+      Initialize the data model from a file containing YANG library data [RFC7895]_.
+The *name* argument is the name of the file, and the second argument, *mod_path*, is a list of file system directories, in which all YANG modules implemented or imported by the data model need to be found.

-      By default, the **mod_path** list contains only the current directory.
+      By default, *mod_path* includes only the current directory.

       .. doctest::

 	 >>> dm = DataModel.from_file("yang-library-ex1.json")

-   .. automethod:: module_set_id
+   .. staticmethod:: module_set_id()

+      Return a unique identifier of the set of modules comprising the data model.
+This value is intended to be stored in the ``module-set-id`` leaf of YANG library data.

-      The algorithm for computing the result is as follows:
+      The method computes the identifier as follows:

       - The list of module and sumodule names with revisions in the format ``name@revision`` is created.
 For (sub)modules that